Pepe the Frog's creator goes after the alt-right

 Amazon, Reddit and Spencer didn't immediately respond to a request for comment.

-Cernovich called the called the action "frivolous" and said he had retained a lawyer to defend himself.
+Cernovich called the action "frivolous" and said he had retained a lawyer to defend himself.

 "I posted the image as a thumb nail to my article, where I described the 'alt-right' political movement, and disavowed any involvement with it," Cernovich wrote in post on Medium.
 "This Pepe image is clearly fair use, it's protected under the First Amendment, and any lawsuit threat is frivolous."